-The management fee disclosed in the Product Disclosure Statement ("PDS") is 1.025% per annum of the Net Asset Value ("NAV") of the Fund (including GST net of reduced input tax credits).
+The management fee disclosed in the product Disclosure Statement ("PDS") is 1.3340% per annum of the Net Asset Value ("NAV") of the Fund (including GST net of reduced input tax credits).
 It is calculated and accrued daily and payable monthly in arrears by the Fund.
+The fee is paid directly from the Fund and reflected in the unit price.